That-Dev-Girl-Sites/jhalabi.com/book/reading/index.md

 I like to read books.
 A lot of books.
 I also like to keep track of what I have read… partially so that I can refer to them later and partially because I will forget that I have read something before.
 All of the books that I have read (since 2010, at least) are listed here.

 I feel the need to apologize for 2020 and 2021.
-Reading during a pandemic was ridiculously hard to impossible.
+Reading grown up books during a pandemic ranged from ridiculously hard to impossible.
 I'm hoping to turn the streak around in 2022.
+That being said, I have been reading a huge amount of picture books and kid lit.
+(Having a preschooler in the house helps with that!)
+I am not logging any of that, because that would be exhausting.

 <nav aria-label="Links to book information by year">
   <a href="#books-2022">2022</a> |